TiborKopca/ReactApp2023/README.md

 # React + Vite

-This is my first app using React.js
+This is my first app using React.js version 18
 Created by T.Kopca@2023